 With this option, Parseur will not match a document to that template if the total number of occurrences in a document is different.

-How to pick the last label of a document?
+How do I pick the last label of a document?

-Label occurrence is calculated from top of the document by default.
-Sometimes however, you want to tell Parseur the label should be located from the bottom of the document instead.
+By default, the document's top is the starting point for calculating label occurrence.
+Sometimes, however, you want to tell Parseur that the label should be located starting from the bottom of the document instead.

-For example, you want to always take the last occurrence of "Total" in a document even of the total number of occurrences varies from one document to the next.
+For example, you want to always take the last occurrence of "Total" in a document, even though the total number of occurrences varies from one document to the next.

-You can change the the direction occurrences are counted on the label edit screen:
+You can change the direction occurrences are counted on the label edit screen: